A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Approximate Decoupling of the Linearized Field Equations

 \subsection{An Estimate in Time Strips}

 We let~$\delta \Psi$ be a solution of the homogeneous linearized field equations in wave charts~\eqref{lfehom}.
 By definition, this solution is defined globally in spacetime, and it does not need to decay for large times.
 For this reason, $\delta \Psi$ cannot be used directly for varying the measure~$\rho$.
 Instead, we need to localize in time strips, as we now explain.
-First, we need to assume that we are given a function~$T : M \rightarrow \R$, referred to as a {\em{global time function}}.
+First, we need to assume that we are given a continuous function~$T \in C^0(M, \R)$, referred to as the {\em{global time function}}.
+The choice of the function~$T$ is arbitrary (in particular, we do not need to specify what we mean by ``timelike'' or ``future-directed''), except for the implicit conditions which will be posed in Definition~\ref{defboundedstrips} below.
 Given a compact time interval~$I \subset \R$, the corresponding time strip~$\Omega_I$ is defined by \beq \Omega_I := T^{-1} (I) \subset M \:. \eeq